joyfulmonster/joyfulmongo/ExtendiableHashing.md

 * Bucket.java defines the interface a Bucket, there maybe various implementations.
 * LinearProbingBucketImpl.java is a hashmap implementation of Bucket, it uses Linear Probing collision resolution.
 * BucketFactory.java provides the facility to manage and replace different Bucket implementation without impact Directory and hashmap implemenation.
+* BucketMetricsSupport.java defines a list of methods that measure the performance metrics of a bucket
 * HashStrategy.java captures different hash functions.
 * HashEntry.java represents one entry that stores in a Bucket.
+* MetricsSupport.java defines a list of methods that measure the performance metrics of a hashmap

 **Test Code**